 We're entering the Oscars countdown, friends.
-The 95th Academy Awards takes place this weekend, on Sunday March 12, 2023, at the Dolby Theatre in Los Angeles.
+The 96th Academy Awards takes place on Sunday March 10, 2024, at the Dolby Theatre in Los Angeles.
 And although it will air in the middle of the night for us UK dwellers, there are always streaming options if you fancy pulling an all nighter, plus a barrage of next-day news to catch up on.

 If you want to know who has won the most Oscar awards ever, in history, you'll probably not be shocked to learn that it's Walt Disney, who won 22 awards after being nominated 59 times.
 Lord knows we love Lady and The Tramp and The Little Mermaid as much as the next person.